A car fringe benefit arises where a car that is held by the employer (or an associate of the employer) is provided to an employee and is either:

 |25,000 to 40,000||0.11||0.14||0.17||0.20||0.20|

-Any car fringe benefits that are provided by an employer under a pre-existing commitment will be subject to the previous statutory fractions which are in the above table under “Pre-existing Contracts”.
-This will apply to vehicle contracts entered into on or before 10 May 2011.
+Any car fringe benefits provided by an employer under a pre-existing commitment will be subject to the previous statutory fractions which are in the above table under “Pre-existing Contracts”.
+This will apply to vehicle contracts entered into before 7.00pm AEST 10 May 2011.

 Availability for private use

-A car is considered by the Australian Taxation Office to be available for private use if it is garaged at or kept at or near your private residence and/or in your custody and control.
+A car is considered to be available for private use if it is garaged at or kept at or near your private residence and/or in your custody and control.
 Driving your car from home to work is considered private use for tax purposes.

 Situations in which a car is considered to not be available for private use are: